Thomas Fritsch: Life

-He played his first film role in the 1962 Austrian Julia, Du bist zauberhaft at age 17, alongside Lilli Palmer.
+He played his first film role in the 1962 Austrian movie Julia, Du bist zauberhaft at age 17, alongside Lilli Palmer.
 He starred opposite Daliah Lavi in Black-White-Red Four Poster, and became a favourite of teenagers.
-He was frequently featured as the cover image of the Bravo youth magazine.
+He was frequently featured on the cover of the youth magazine Bravo.
 He played in And So to Bed in 1963, alongside Hildegard Knef.
 In 1964, he appeared in his only film together with his father, Das hab ich von Papa gelernt.
-He played two more times with his father, in ZDF television shows, Das gibts doch zweimal in 1965, and Andere Zeiten, andere Sitten.
+He appeared two more times with his father, in the ZDF television specials Das gibts doch zweimal in 1965 and Andere Zeiten, andere Sitten.
 Die Thomas-Fritsch-Show in 1967.
 He had film roles in Drei Männer in Santa Cruz, Onkel Toms Hütte, and played one of the three men in the title of Drei Männer im Schnee, among many others.

 In the 1970s, Fritsch appeared in the television series Der Kommissar and Derrick several times.
 From 1977, Fritsch appeared in a leading role in the popular series Drei sind einer zuviel (Three are one too many) by Barbara Noack, portraying a man in a love triangle story.
 It made him one of Germany's most popular actors.
 He also starred in the television series Rivalen der Rennbahn (1989).
 In 2004, he made a return to cinema when he appeared as the villainous Earl of Cockwood in Der Wixxer, a comedy which spoofed the German Edgar Wallace films of the 1960s.